rchqai/Food-App/README.md

 This project is open-source and available under the MIT License. 📜

-📞 Contact
+👨‍💻 Developed by rchqai

-📧 Email: support@foodapp.com🌍 Website: FoodApp.com💬 Twitter: @FoodApp
+📧 Email: rchq.in@icloud.com
+🔗 GitHub: rchqai

 🍽️ Bon Appétit!
 Happy Ordering! 🎉